top of page

 At Westbury Park School, we are inspired by the children and the ideas and goals they have for our school, our community and the world around us.
 In order to give children meaningful opportunities to be responsible, respectful and engage with the school and the wider community, children are encouraged to take on roles that allow them to develop leadership and communication skills, particularly as they reach the end of Key Stage 2.

-We have a School Council, led by Mr Bamber and Mrs Colwill and an Eco Council, led by our Geography leads, Mrs Davies and Miss Ramsden.
+We have a School Council, led by Mr Bamber and Mr Vaughan and a group of Digital Leaders led by Mr Goode.
+We also have Wellbeing Champions from Year 1 to Year 6 who meet with Mrs Clark to discuss mental health and wellbeing in and out of school.
 Older children in Year 6 are also given the opportunity to become Peer Mentors to the younger children, Sports Captains and School Ambassadors.
 Click below for more information.

 School Council